Words that almost commute: Abstract

 \section{Abstract}

 The \emph{Hamming distance} $\ham(u,v)$ between two equal-length words $u$, $v$ is the number of positions where $u$ and $v$ differ.
 The words $u$ and $v$ are said to be \emph{conjugates} if there exist non-empty words $x,y$ such that $u=xy$ and $v=yx$.
 The smallest value $\ham(xy,yx)$ can take on is $0$, when $x$ and $y$ commute.
 But, interestingly, the next smallest value $\ham(xy,yx)$ can take on is $2$ and not $1$.
 In this paper, we consider conjugates $u=xy$ and $v=yx$ where $\ham(xy,yx)=2$.
 More specifically, we provide an efficient formula to count the number $h(n)$ of length-$n$ words $u=xy$ over a $k$-letter alphabet that have a conjugate $v=yx$ such that $\ham(xy,yx)=2$.
 We also provide efficient formulae for other quantities closely related to $h(n)$.
-Finally, we show that there is no one easily-expressible good bound on the growth of $h(n)$.
+Finally, we show that $h(n)$ grows erratically: cubically for $n$ prime, but exponentially for $n$ even.